Disability sport classification: Vision impaired

 The classification system for blind and vision impaired sport often has comparable classes in other sports.

 Transplants, diabetics, epileptics and other groups with disabilities

 Historically, disability sports classification has not been open specifically to people with transplants, diabetics and epileptics.
-This is because disabilities need to be permanent in nature.
 On the Paralympic level, this also extends to people with disabilities related to tactile sensation, impaired thermoregulatory and cardiac function.
 Some of this is because while these may affect sport performance, they are not covered by the culture of the Paralympic Movement.

 Some competitions are open to people with these disability types.
 Special classifications may be used to allow them to compete in some events.
 Some sports had classifications for people with these types of disabilities, but phased them out.
 For example, rowing's first classification system in 1991 had an A3 class for people with respiratory problems.
 Classification for transplantees in Australia is handled by Transplant Australia.